 Make education your passion and influence the lives of the next generation through Creighton University’s M.Ed. in Secondary School Teaching.
-This accelerated master’s program is perfect for aspiring teachers looking to transition into a teaching role within a secondary school classroom while also earning their master’s.
+This 14-month accelerated master’s program is perfect for:

-- Come to Creighton’s campus for six weeks during the summer for your first few classes and preparation for the rest of the program
+- Begin courses in June on Creighton’s campus for six weeks of face-to-face instruction in preparation for the residency portion of the program

-- Gain valuable teaching experience in a secondary school for a full academic school year
+- Continue taking courses online while applying theory to practice through an immersive teaching experience in a secondary school for a full academic school year

-- Learn by doing through hands-on teaching supplemented by guidance from a teacher-mentor
+- Learn by doing through extensive hands-on teaching supplemented by guidance from a teacher-mentor

 - Become well-prepared to effectively teach and encourage academic success in a secondary school classroom

-- Earn your initial teaching certificate from the state of Nebraska as well as a master’s degree
+- Earn your initial teaching certificate as well as a master’s degree

 You’ll gain a deep understanding of how to apply your content knowledge, training in the theory and practice of different instructional strategies, the ability to recognize and capitalize on different patterns of learning and development, and both theoretical knowledge and practical experience by practicing teaching in secondary school settings (grades 7-12).

 Earn more than a degree from a leader in education.